 Injuries and Compensation

-In general, an individual injured in a Washington automobile accident may bring a claim or lawsuit to recover the actual expenses associated with property damage and medical costs, economic damages, and emotional and physical pain and suffering.
+In general, an individual injured in a Washington auto accident may bring a claim or lawsuit to recover the actual expenses associated with property damage and medical costs, economic damages, and emotional and physical pain and suffering.
 Often, litigation involving motor vehicle accidents is extremely complicated.
-Retaining the lawyers at Bernard Law Group, who are experts in motor vehicle accident damages, will put you in the best position to receive the recovery you deserve, no matter how complicated or contentious.
+Retaining the vehicle accident lawyers at Bernard Law Group, who are experts in motor vehicle accident damages, will put you in the best position to receive the recovery you deserve, no matter how complicated or contentious.

 As in all negligence cases, the injured party in automobile accident cases may recover for physical pain and suffering, mental pain and suffering, medical and rehabilitative expenses, past and future lost income, permanent impairment and permanent disfigurement.
 Typical damages include future medical bills that are reasonably certain, loss of enjoyment of life, and physical property damage.
 The injured party may also recover damages for reinjuring or aggravating an earlier injury.
 In order to document the damages, a person injured in an accident should keep a daily diary describing how the injury affects him or her and if appropriate, his or her immediate family.